nidhaloff/igel/docs/README.rst

     $ igel fit -dp path_to_the_dataset -yml path_to_the_yaml_file

-That's it, igel will now fit the model for you and save it in a model_results folder in your current directory.
+That's it, *igel* will now fit the model for you and save it in a ``model_results`` folder in your current directory, creating this folder if necessary.

 - **Evaluate the model**:

-Evaluate the pre-fitted model.
-Igel will load the pre-fitted model from the model_results directory and evaluate it for you.
+Evaluate the pre-fitted model. *Igel* will load the pre-fitted model from the ``model_results`` directory and evaluate it for you.
 You just need to run the evaluate command and provide the path to your evaluation data.

 .. code-block:: console

     $ igel evaluate -dp path_to_the_evaluation_dataset

-That's it!
-Igel will evaluate the model and store statistics/results in an **evaluation.json** file inside the model_results folder
+That's it! *Igel* will evaluate the model and store statistics/results in an ``evaluation.json`` file inside the ``model_results`` folder

 - **Predict**:

 Use the pre-fitted model to predict on new data.
-This is done automatically by igel, you just need to provide the path to your data that you want to use prediction on.
+This is done automatically by *igel*, you just need to provide the path to your data that you want to use prediction on.

 .. code-block:: console

     $ igel predict -dp path_to_the_new_dataset

-That's it!
-Igel will use the pre-fitted model to make predictions and save it in a **predictions.csv** file inside the model_results folder
+That's it! *Igel* will use the pre-fitted model to make predictions and save it in a ``predictions.csv`` file inside the ``model_results`` folder

 Advanced Usage
 ---------------

-You can also carry out some preprocessing methods or other operations by providing them in the yaml file.
+You can also carry out some preprocessing methods or other operations by providing them in the ``yaml`` file.
 Here is an example, where the data is split to 80% for training and 20% for validation/testing.
+(A split of 0.2 means that 20% of the data will be used for testing and 80% for training).
-Also, the data are shuffled while splitting.
+The data points are shuffled while splitting.

-Furthermore, the data are preprocessed by replacing missing values with the mean ( you can also use median, mode etc..). check `this link <https://www.kaggle.com/uciml/pima-indians-diabetes-database>`_ for more information
+Furthermore, the data are preprocessed by interpolating missing values with the mean ( you can also use median, mode etc..). check `this link <https://www.kaggle.com/uciml/pima-indians-diabetes-database>`_ for more information